brucefan1983/GPUMD/doc/gpumd/input_parameters/mc.rst

 * Will perform 200 :term:`MC` trials after every 100 :term:`MD` steps.
 * The temperature for the :term:`MC` ensemble will be linearly changed from 500 to 300 K, even though the temperature for the :term:`MD` ensemble is kept to be 300 K.
-* Only the atom in group 3 of grouping method 1 will be involved in the :term:`MC` process.
+* Only the atoms in group 3 of grouping method 1 will be involved in the :term:`MC` process.

 Example 2
 ---------